What symptoms of COVID-19 should I watch for as part of monitoring my health?

 I want to get tested for COVID-19.
 Where can I go?

-UTSA students: If you are currently living on campus, call the Student Health Services Nurse telephone triage line at 210-458-4142, menu option 3, to receive instructions before visiting Student Health Services.
+If you are a UTSA student living on campus: Call the Student Health Services Nurse telephone triage line at 210-458-4142, menu option 3, to receive instructions before visiting Student Health Services.
 This triage line is available Monday–Friday, 9 a.m. to 5 p.m.

 The best way to prevent illness is to avoid being exposed to this virus.
 However, as a reminder, CDC always recommends everyday preventive actions to help prevent the spread of respiratory diseases, including: